DLaaren/PostgresPro-summer-school/README.md

     if you create c functions
 7) go to dir "contrib" and open Makefile.
 Add in SUBDIR you extension's dir
 8) Then just 'make' and 'make install' source code again

-   Later I'll add how to create tests and how to create new functions!!